How To Tell If My Guppy Is Pregnant?

 Physical Changes in a Pregnant Guppy

 The most apparent physical sign of pregnancy in guppies is a change in body shape.
-As the fry develop inside her, the female's abdomen will gradually expand, becoming more pronounced as she nears birth.
-You may also notice a darkening of the gravid spot, a small area located near the rear of the fish.
-The gravid spot becomes more visible as the pregnancy progresses.
+As the fry develop inside her, the female’s abdomen will gradually expand, becoming more pronounced as she nears birth.
+The guppy may start to look a bit fat, and even a bit of swelling can be an early sign of pregnancy.

 Observing the Gravid Spot